 Before you jump into that proverbial land of marital bliss, it is time to have some conversations with your spouse to be about money and pre-marriage financial counseling.

 When you are dating your loved one, and about to get married, you drift into a world of pure bliss where none of the worries or responsibilities can bug you.
 You are far from the reality where a financial checklist before marriage or finance harmony is not even on the list.

 But, pre-marriage financial counseling is absolutely a serious matter which doesn’t deserve to be missed before you tie the knot.
 The #1 reason that marriages end in divorce today is, without a doubt, money problems.

-Whether it be the lack of communication about personal or joint finances, personal spending habits, the lack of sufficient income to support the desired lifestyle, or individual financial situations that stem from each person’s life before their relationship with one another, financial issues are the crux of the majority of marital problems.
+Whether it be the lack of communication about personal or joint finances, own spending habits, the lack of sufficient income to support the desired lifestyle, or individual financial situations that stem from each person’s life before their relationship with one another, financial issues are the crux of the majority of marital problems.

-Pre-marriage financial counseling sessions can cover topics such as financial goals, debt, and setting a joint budget among other topics commonly resulting in financial stress and tension before you happen upon them without warning or preparation.
+Pre-marriage financial counseling for couples can cover topics such as financial goals, debt, and setting a joint budget, among other issues commonly resulting in financial stress and tension before you happen upon them without warning or preparation.